harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 :::danger Do not upgrade

-We have discovered an issue with SMP release 0.12.0 and 0.13.0, 0.13.1 and 0.13.2 where you might face an issue with logs in the UI.
-Please don't upgrade to 0.12.0 and 0.13.0, 0.13.1 or 0.13.2 releases, we are working to publish a new patch release and will update the patch release version here.
+We have discovered an issue with SMP releases 0.12.0, 0.13.0, 0.13.1, and 0.13.2 where you might face an issue with logs in the UI.

+Please don't upgrade to these releases.
+We are working to publish a new patch release, and we will update this page with the patch release notes as soon as it's deployed.

 :::